 What to look for:

-Styles that make good boots that will withstand heavy snow and slush need to have a few essential features; this is what you need to look for:
+Styles that make functional boots that will withstand heavy snow and slush need to have a few essential features; this is what you need to look for:

 Traction– Most winter footwear has unique rubber compounds on the outsole, that are designed to work well in cold weather.
 If you are looking for a design that will work well in icy conditions, you need to research the tread grip and find a style that is designed explicitly for icy conditions.
 You could also consider a product like Yaktrax Walk Traction Cleats for Walking on Snow and Ice that you can slip on and off as the need arises.